 - Guide 1: How to Remove Your Computer Has Been Banned from Windows.

-- Guide 2: Get rid of Your Computer Has Been Banned from Mac OS X.
+- Guide 2: Get rid of Your Computer Has Been Banned on Mac OS X.

-- Guide 3: Remove Your Computer Has Been Banned from Google Chrome.
+- Guide 3: Remove Your Computer Has Been Banned in Google Chrome.